bolgovr/broom/README.md

 #How can I use it?

-assume we have directory structure like this:
+assume you have directory structure like this:

  * app
     * modules